Rigonz/assessment-of-sites-with-world-flags/README.md

 This measure combines two separate aspects: differences in color, and differences in the areas associated to each color.
 It is clearly not a perfect measure, but it is intuitive enough and separates the color dimensions.
 My comparison does also not consider aspects as the representation of the coat of arms, just the quantitative use of colors.
 I considered other measures of image difference as [SSMI](https://en.wikipedia.org/wiki/Structural_similarity_index_measure), but thought it was not as clear.

-The task is done by the script *180_flags_color_R0.py* and the results are in *./180PNG*, with two examples here.
+The task is done by the script *180_flags_color_R0.py* and the results are in *./IMG/180PNG*, with two examples here.
 The chart on the left is a 3d histogram and represents the frequency of each RGB color, associated to the size of the bubble; the chart on the right shows a measure of error for each color band and the sum of the three, using as reference the image of Country-Flags.

-[Note: The error on each color band is computed as the Euclidean distance on the cumulated frequency distribution of color intensity between a given image and the reference, normalized.
+[Note: The error on each color band is computed as the total area difference on the cumulated frequency distribution of color intensity between a given image and the reference, normalized.
 The total error is the sum of the errors on each color band.]
 [![ARG.png](https://i.postimg.cc/0jr3tK96/ARG.png)](https://postimg.cc/ZvtVnRBZ)
 [![ZAF.png](https://i.postimg.cc/fyFP1Wb8/ZAF.png)](https://postimg.cc/wRXFmpLN)

-The differences among the sources are amazing, as already presented in the comparison of representations, but here it is also possible to identify the extent of transition colors.
+The differences among the sources on this color measurements are amazing, as already presented in the comparison of flag representations, but here it is also possible to identify the extent of transition colors.
 The pairs  World FactBook/Worldodometer and  Country-Flags/Wikipedia are also fairly clear.
 This is shown in the following scatter plot that compares the total errors:
 [![err-corr.png](https://i.postimg.cc/K8hqTH33/err-corr.png)](https://postimg.cc/PPKQsK4d)